 “Where do I stand?” asks Harris Manganiello ’21 of Collegeville, Pa., first in line at the Bates Testing Center, a repurposed Underhill Arena, on the first day of arrivals.

-Luckily, that question had been anticipated: spray-painted squares, the familiar distance of 6 feet apart, told students where to queue up.
+Luckily, that question had been anticipated: spray-painted squares, the familiar distance of 6 feet apart, told students where to queue up for the first of their twice-weekly COVID-19 tests.

 “I’m nervous to see how it goes,” he says.
 “But I suppose in a few minutes, it will be normal.”